frederic-perez/AmE-dictionary/data/dictionary.md

 __infamy__ _n_ :two::hammer:
 __infant__ _n_
 __infantile__ _adj_ _This infantile stress response should end._
+__infantilize__ _v_ /in-FAN-tuh-lyze/ To infantilize someone is to treat them as though they are an infant—in other words, to treat them as helpless, immature, or as one who lacks adult agency.
 __infare__ _n_
 __infeasible__ _adj_ :two::hammer: _Syn_ unfeasible
 __infectious__ _adj_ _Infectious smile._